Get assessed by a physiotherapist

 They may also suggest you use shoe inserts (orthotics or orthoses) to correct your walking if you have problems.

-A bunion won’t cause osteoarthritis in your big toe but your big toe joint is more prone to osteoarthritis than any other joint in your foot.
+Having a bunion can lead to osteoarthritis for some people.
+Your big toe joint is also more prone to osteoarthritis than any other joint in your foot.
 This is because of the repeated pressure you put on it when you walk.
 If you already have osteoarthritis in your big toe, you may be more likely to get a bunion.
 This is because the damaged cartilage can make your big toe lean towards your other toes.

-You can get a bunion on your little toe but this is much less common than a bunion on your big toe.
+You can get a bunion on your little toe, but this is less common than a bunion on your big toe.
 A bunion on your little toe is called a bunionette or a tailor’s bunion.
-It’s treated in the same way as a bunion on your big toe.
+It’s treated in a similar way to a bunion on your big toe.

-There isn’t one main cause of bunions but several things that can increase your risk of developing one.
+There isn’t one main cause of bunions, but several things can make them more likely.
 These include wearing high heels, and being ‘flat-footed’.
 Bunions can run in families too.
 And you may be more likely to get a bunion if you have a long-term condition that affects your joints – for example, rheumatoid arthritis or gout.

 For more information, see our section on the causes of bunions.

+You can’t straighten your bunion yourself.
 There are lots of ways you can ease the symptoms of a bunion without surgery.
 These include things like using padding to protect your feet and using shoe inserts.
 You can also take painkillers to ease pain and swelling from a bunion.
 But these measures won’t ‘fix’ your bunion.
 Only surgery can do this.
+There’s no way to shrink bunions naturally.

 For more information, see our sections on self-help for bunions and treatment of bunions.